Australia's most populous state reports first COVID-19 case in more than a month | Health

 Australia's most populous state reports first COVID-19 case in more than a month

-Australia's most populous state reported on Wednesday its first locally acquired coronavirus infection in more than a month, with health authorities working to track down the source and the variant involved.
+Australia's most populous state reported its first locally acquired coronavirus infection in more than a month on Wednesday, with health authorities working to track down the source and the variant involved.
 The first local infection in southeastern New South Wales since March 31 strengthens prospects for a resumption of social distancing curbs, many of which had been eased as cases dwindled.

-Authorities are testing whether the case is genetically linked to anyone in the quarantine system or cases in other states, Chant said.
+Authorities are investigating whether the case is genetically linked to anyone in the quarantine system or cases in other states, Chant said.
 They are also checking which virus variant is involved.

 Australia's hardline approach to rein in COVID-19, with measures including snap lockdowns, border controls and swift contact tracing has kept its tally of infections at just over 29,800, with 910 deaths since the pandemic began.
 However, Prime Minister Scott Morrison has drawn wide criticism for a decision to block all travel for two weeks from India, which is battling a massive second wave of COVID-19 infections.